matt70iu/project-1-html-css-v3/README.md

 - __The Sign Up Section__
 - Form consists of Name, email address and message.
 Sign up button also turns white on mouse hover in keeping with site theme.
-- The User will then be presented with thankyou message advising we will be in touch shortly.
+- The User will then be presented with the code institute logo, along with a summary of the information provided.
  ![Sign-up-section](/assets/images/Screenshots/Screenshot%20Sign-up-section.png)

 - __The Footer__